istio/istio.io/content/en/docs/reference/config/analysis/ist0136/index.md

 title: AlphaAnnotation
 layout: analysis-message
 owner: istio/wg-user-experience-maintainers
-test: no
+test: n/a
 ---

-This message occurs when an Istio or Kubernetes resource has an Istio annotation that has is new, has been incompletely implemented, or lacks performance testing.
+This message occurs when an Istio or Kubernetes resource has an Istio annotation that is new, has been incompletely implemented, or lacks performance testing.

-Consult Istio's (Feature Status documentation)[/about/feature-stages/] for information on the relative maturity and support level of Istio features.
+Consult Istio's [Feature Status documentation](/about/feature-stages/) for information on the relative maturity and support level of Istio features.

 ## How to resolve